ChelseaGitonga/yolo/ansible-explanation.md

     ```

 - install_dependencies
-Install various system dependencies that are needed for the application or environment.
+This role installs additional system dependencies required by the application or environment, such as tools and libraries necessary for operation or development.
     ```
     - name: Install dependencies
     apt: